expresspigeon/blog/src/content/posts/2012/why-you-need-email-as-part-of-your-marketing-strategy.md

 grabbing email newsletter within minutes with the easy-to-use drag-and-drop sections to arrange the newsletter any way you please.
 Customize your email with uploaded images, and choose a color scheme.
 Insert your text, and BAM - hit the send button!
-You've just completed one of the most important components of your marketing strategy within minutes.
+You&apos;ve just completed one of the most important components of your marketing strategy within minutes.